buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_4_Let_Users_Vote_On_Proposals.md

 In the first `useEffect` we’re doing `vote.getAll()` to grab all the proposals that exist on our governance contract and then doing `setProposals` so we can render them later.

-In the second useEffect, we’re doing `vote.hasVoted(proposals[0].proposalId, address)` which check if this address has voted on the first proposal.
+In the second useEffect, we’re doing `vote.hasVoted(proposals[0].proposalId, address)` which checks if this address has voted on the first proposal.
 If it has, then we do `setHasVoted` so the user can’t vote again!
 Even if we didn’t have this, our contract would reject the transaction if a user tried to double vote!

 The magic of thirdweb is that it not only makes it really easy to deploy smart contracts, it also makes it crazy easy to interact with them from our client with simple functions like `vote.getAll()`!